como-ph/comotext/README.md

 the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF).

-A description of the available datesets can be found [here](https://como-ph.github.io/comotext/reference/index.html#section-datasets).
+A description of the available datasets can be found [here](https://como-ph.github.io/comotext/reference/index.html#section-datasets).

 A table of the 24 IATF resolutions and the URLs to download them can be